caiosweet/Home-Assistant-custom-components-DPC-Alert/info.md

 ## Note

-The istat number is not mandatory, but if you want, you can easily find it [here](https://www.paginebianche.it/codice-istat) or you can download the complete list [here](https://www.istat.it/storage/codici-unita-amministrative/Elenco-codici-statistici-e-denominazioni-delle-unita-territoriali.zip)
+The istat number is required, you can easily find it [here](https://www.paginebianche.it/codice-istat) or you can download the complete list [here](https://www.istat.it/storage/codici-unita-amministrative/Elenco-codici-statistici-e-denominazioni-delle-unita-territoriali.zip)